Orlando Arcia Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings (2022)

-- Matz will start for the Cardinals, his first of the season.
+- Mikolas (0-0) gets the start for the Cardinals, his second of the season.

-- The 31-year-old left-hander pitched in relief and threw one scoreless inning when he last appeared on Monday, Oct.
-3 against the Pittsburgh Pirates.
+- His last time out came on Thursday against the Toronto Blue Jays, when the right-hander went 3 1/3 innings, surrendering five earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.